 In only the last few years, traditional fiddler and banjoist David Bragger has become an ubiquitous figure in traditional American folk music.
 He is a musician, documentarian, UCLA ensemble director, 78rpm record collector, musical festival director and folk label founder.
 He has also nearly finished recording and filming musicians for the largest scale American Folk music project ever to be made.
 It has been dubbed the “secret project,” as only those who recorded for it know anything about it.

-Having learned the “old-time” art of fiddling from traditional masters Tom Sauber and Mel Durham, Bragger has been passing down these archaic musical secrets and sounds to students and fans worldwide.
+Having learned the “old-time” art of fiddling from two generations of traditional masters (Tom Sauber and Mel Durham), Bragger has been passing down these archaic musical secrets and sounds to students and fans worldwide.
 His 2016 debut CD Big Fancy put him on the traditional music map overnight and he was immediately recruited to perform fiddle, banjo, mandolin and guitar on the 70’s Laurel Canyon-esque solo album “Millport” from Bad Religion’s Greg Graffin.
-He was also tapped to play fiddle with Social Distortion.
+He was also tapped to play fiddle with punk icons Social Distortion.
 In 2018, Bragger and fiddler Susan Platz released the very first American old-time fiddle duet CD King’s Lament–Old-time Fiddle Duets which is currently going into its second printing.
 Bragger was also the featured soloist on fiddle and banjo for last year’s Lion’s Gate western film Gone are the Days.
-Bragger has also been tapped to curate and write liner notes for 78rpm record compilations put out by the mega-UK label JSP.
-He just completed the Texas Hillbillies 4-CD set and is currently working on the Mississippi String Band compilation set.
+Bragger has also been tapped by producer /author Chris King to curate and write liner notes for the 78rpm record reissue sets Texas Hillbillies and Mississippi Hillbillies, put out by the UK label JSP Records.
 Most recently Bragger has been seen fiddling with Grammy-winner Dom Flemons.

 These “appearances” and “cameos” are squeezed into Bragger’s free time when he’s not performing, teaching old-time music at UCLA and running his label “Tiki Parlour Recordings.”